 Does pet insurance cover my pet’s preexisting conditions?

 Even though it’s becoming more common for companies to do so, the prevailing trend is for preexisting conditions not to be covered under your standard pet insurance plan.
 This includes conditions like chronic illnesses or any major issues your pet may have had before you signed up for your pet insurance plan.
 Regardless, you can still find some pet insurance companies that will cover preexisting conditions, although they may be significantly pricier than your standard insurance package

-My dog is already old, can I still cover them?
+My pet is already old, can I still cover them?

-More and more, it’s becoming common for companies to extend their coverage to older animals as well as puppies, kittens, and more.
-Yet, it’s still not a fully standard practice, and your insurance premiums may be slightly higher than normal.
-This is due to older animals, much like older people, tending to be more prone to getting sick or developing costly problems.
-Even so, you’re still likely to find a company that will insure your old reliable friend so they can live out their golden years in comfort and care.
+It’s becoming increasingly more common for companies to extend their coverage to older animals and not just the younger ones.
+You might find your insurance premiums are slightly higher than normal, whether you own a hamster, chinchilla, or even a snake, but this is due to older animals, much like older people, presenting more of a risk to lenders.
+Since they’re more prone to illness and disease, older animals cost more to insure, but that doesn’t mean you can’t find a company to provide coverage for your old reliable friend, allowing them to live out their golden years in comfort and care.